vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/security/README.md

 ## IdentityStore
 `hr.yeti.rudimentary.security.spi.IdentityStore` SPI is used to validate user credentials and to retrieve user's identity.
-Identity store should always be provided otherwise authentication machanism will not work.
+Identity store should always be provided otherwise authentication mechanism will not work.
+To enable specific IdentityStore you need to set `security.realm` to corresponding value.
+By default `security.realm` is set to `none`.
+Rudimentary for now offers only embedded identity store.

 ### Embedded identity store
-Rudimentary for now provides only embedded identity store.
-You can enable it by setting `security.identityStore.embedded.enabled`property to true.
+User identities are stored in memory.
+You can enable it by setting `security.realm`property to `embedded.

 #### Configuring embedded identity store identities
 This is done by setting `security.identityStore.embedded.identities`property.